osvaldjr/easy-cucumber/README.md

 public class RunCucumberTest extends EasyCucumberRunner

 ```
-#### Basic Application Test yml
+#### Application Test
-In your application test configuration, inform the application you endpoint will be testing
+In your application test yml configuration, inform the application you endpoint will be testing:
 ```yaml
 target.url: http://localhost:8080
 ```
 For additional configuration, view Wiki.

-#### Feature file
+#### Feature File
+In your file.feature, add gherkin:
 ```gherkin
 Given I make a GET to /
 Then I expect to receive a 200 status
 ```

 ## Run
-If you are using FF4j and HTTP integration in your application, you need to put those services up and running before running this command
+If you are using FF4j and HTTP integration in your application, you need to put those services up and running before running this command:
 ```bash
 mvn clean verify
 ```